Vancouver Island wedding planners

 Setup oversight

-Directs setup of decor, seating charts, signage, and ceremony space.
+Directs setup of decor, seating charts, signage, and the ceremony space.

 Ceremony cueing